abhijanbarik/Publication/README.md

 # Publication

-# Topic "Computer Vision for Attendance and Emotion Analysis in School Settings"
+# Computer Vision for Attendance and Emotion Analysis in School Settings.

 Abstract - This paper presents facial detection and emotion analysis software developed by and for secondary students and